flerro/mailoperator/README.md

 1. Go to the [GCP Project Dashboard](https://console.developers.google.com/apis/dashboard)
 2. Click on `Enable API button` and search for `GMail API`
 3. Select`Credential` section on the left panel, click con `Create Credentials > OAuth Client ID`
-4. Rename the downloaded JSON as `client_secret.json` and move it to the `gmail-operator` directory
+4. Rename the downloaded JSON as `client_secret.json` and move it to the `mailoperator` directory

 More [info here](https://developers.google.com/workspace/guides/create-credentials)